jack-jensen/Science-Fair-Neuroevolution/README.md

 Over the past few days, I am altered the code and tested it with the raspberry pi pico.
 A big change would be to the main.py file.
 Previously, it was using asyncronous programming and used both cores.
 Now I realise that those are not nessacery and simplified it.
 There is a line of blocking code, but it shouldn't matter.
 The motor class still exists, though I am getting the feeling that the IoHandler file will take over in somepoint in the future.
 Don't really know why I uploaded the dummyCode file.
 The generationRunner file added a new method.
 It determines which gemone should be ran.
 Also, the runOneGenome method got upgraded.
 Also, I had to reset my pico because I put a while loop inside a file named main.
 It is annoying, because I lost some files.
 I uploaded the files again, but some changes were lost.

+## January 20-ish, 2024

+Technically I am writing this on 2/2/2024, but I forgot to add that I finished the javascript file.
+It handled requests on the client side and interacted with the webpage accordingly.

+## Febrary 2, 2024
+### 5:00 pm

+Over the past few days, I have been gathering parts to begin the constuction of the physical model.
+I have been having some trouble moving the motor until today.
+I mixed up the wires!
+Today I should also upload more files.